carbon-language/carbon-lang/llvm/docs/TableGen/ProgRef.rst

 The ``true`` and ``false`` literals are essentially syntactic sugar for the integer values 1 and 0.
-They improve the readability of TableGen files when boolean values are used in field initializations, bit sequences, ``if`` statements.  etc. When parsed, these literals are converted to integers.
+They improve the readability of TableGen files when boolean values are used in field initializations, bit sequences, ``if`` statements, etc. When parsed, these literals are converted to integers.

 .. note::